WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **[Lifecycle Update](Lifecycle_Update)** - Instructions for updating apps from previous betas to the new app pattern.
 * **[Meadow Apps](/Meadow/Meadow_Basics/Apps/)** - Provides an overview of the new app model and lifeycle events.

+### Service Resolver

+`Meadow.Core` now contains a static service resolver called `Resolver` that can be used to create, store, retrieve and even do dependency injection of class instances.
+The `Resolver` is the new mechanism for retrieving the existing `IApp` or `IMeadowDevice` in your application instead of static instances in the `Application`.

+### Logging

+The `Resolver` also contains an instance of a simple `Logger`.
+This `Logger` supports the same methods as the larger .NET logging interface and provides the ability to add log providers to allow your application to log to things like files, databases or REST endpoints.
+The default instance logs to the `Console`.

+### Application Configuration

+`Meadow.Core` now supports application configuration through config files names `app.config.json` or `app.config.yaml`.
+These files use the Microsoft Configuration Extensions API to maintain familiarity and a common API.
+Take a look at the [Application Settings Configuration Guide](/Meadow/Meadow.OS/Configuration/Application_Setting_configuration) for more information.

+### Network APIs

+A unified API for getting access to the devices `INetworkAdapters` has been introduced and the old mechanisms for interacting with the WiFi adapter have been deprecated.
+See the updates in the [Networking Guide](/Meadow/Meadow.OS/Networking) for more information.

 ### Power & Sleep APIs

 [content TBD]

+### Serial Ports

+We've exposed public setters for `Parity`, `DataBits` and `StopBits` so they don't have to be set only during construction.

+### Counters

+We've added support for a `Counter` class on the device to count interrupt edges or pulses.

 ## Meadow.Foundation